Tsugumomo: Manga

 Tsugumomo is written and illustrated by Yoshikazu Hamada, who began serializing the manga on November 20, 2007.
 The series was initially published in Futabasha's Comic Seed! web magazine, before being moved to their WEB Comic High! magazine on August 20, 2008.
 It later switched to the publisher's new Monthly Action magazine with the first issue on May 25, 2013.
+After Monthly Action closed on February 24, 2024, it transferred to Manga Action.

 The first volume of the series was one of the titles made available in English upon the launch of the digital manga publishing website JManga on August 17, 2011.
 The second volume was added on March 22, 2012.
 Those two volumes were the only ones published before the company shut down in May 2013.

 Anime

 An anime adaptation of the series was announced via a wraparound band on the 18th volume of the manga on September 12, 2016, and was later confirmed to be a television series.
 It premiered in April 2017.
 The anime television series is directed and had scripts written by Ryōichi Kuraya at studio Zero-G. Yasuharu Takanashi composed the music at Pony Canyon.
-The anime aired from April 3 to June 19, 2017 on Animax, Tokyo MX and BS11.
+The anime aired from April 3 to June 19, 2017, on Animax, Tokyo MX and BS11.
 The series ran for 12 episodes.
-Prior to its acquisition by Sony Pictures Television, Crunchyroll licensed the series and streamed it in North America, Latin America, Australia, New Zealand, South Africa, Europe, the Middle East, and North Africa, with Funimation (which was renamed itself to Crunchyroll in 2022) dubbed it and released it on home video in North America.
+Prior to its acquisition by Sony Pictures Television, Crunchyroll streamed the series with original Japanese audio and English subtitles, while Funimation (which was renamed itself to Crunchyroll in 2022) dubbed it and released it on home video in North America.

 A 20-minute original video animation was also produced through crowdfunding.
 It was bundled with the manga's 24th volume released on January 22, 2020.

 A second season titled Tsugu Tsugumomo aired from April 5 to June 21, 2020, with the staff and cast members reprising their roles.